 As tempting as they may seem, sometimes you’ll need to stray from the run of the mill tourist destinations to make the most beautiful discoveries, both outside and in.
 Traveling is choosing to walk your own path, rather than the one assigned to you by society.

-You will connect with locals and fellow travellers more quickly and sometimes more deeply than friends and family that you’ve known for your entire life.
+You will connect with locals and fellow travelers more quickly and sometimes more deeply than friends and family that you’ve known for your entire life.
 You will find new friends, and together you will build a new family, not to replace your initial family, but to extend it.
-Among other travellers, you will develop ties based on the common experience of foregoing a neat sedentary lifestyle for an unpredictable nomadic one, even if only for a few days or weeks.
-As a traveller, you will almost always be the black sheep.
+Among other travelers, you will develop ties based on the common experience of foregoing a neat sedentary lifestyle for an unpredictable nomadic one, even if only for a few days or weeks.
+As a traveler, you will almost always be the black sheep.

 In places like this, it is of paramount importance to be both sympathetic and empathetic.
 You have the luxury of escaping their reality, they, for the most part, do not.
 I’ve found that these circumstances that differ so greatly from the norm where I’m originally from, are the most rewarding.
 They leave me no choice but to find the calm in the chaos.